fioww/NR-7.0/srv/README.md

 - [x] Fix cloak (& possibly others) tooltip not working when they are equipped
 - [x] Fix client loading up wrong character (causes skin view to bug out)
 - [x] Fix skin ownership parsing
 - [x] Fix dye merchants not showing the look of the dye
-- [x] Remove gifts completely (really want this source to be barebones!)
 - [x] Fix small network latency even on localhost (Tasks are bad, try reset events.)
 - [x] Add tab switching like on prod (really important!!!)
 - [x] Fix merchant taking gold if inv is full